Skip to content

 Training

-Be Observant
+Be observant

-Written Plans
+Written plans

-Stand Clear
+Stand clear

-Proper Storage
+Proper storage

 Inspections

-Anytime equipment is used, it should be thoroughly inspected.
-Making sure that there aren’t any areas that are damaged, missing, or not in the right place.
-Even during use, the machine should be inspected periodically.
-This is going to help ensure that it is being used in the safest way possible.
-A piece of equipment that has problems poses a bigger risk of injuries to the operator or the people standing by.
+Even during use, machinery should be inspected periodically to ensure that it is being used in the safest way possible.
+A piece of equipment that has problems poses a bigger risk of injury to both the operator or people standing by.

-Be Prepared
+Be prepared

 • Always keep your load balanced